-- To demark the starting chainage & end chainage of the project as the construction zone, and provide sign boards as per accepted standards. - To inform and train all the contractor personnel on the IRC requirements on construction safety and on road safety. - To prepare and ensure implementation of an emergency response plan - To ensure the availability of first aid facilities.
+- 12. To ensure adoption of good construction-related safety practices and appropriate traffic management practices to ensure road safety during the construction phase. - 13.
+To prepare and implement a plan for road safety, accidents and traffic management. - 14.
+To demark the starting chainage & end chainage of the project as the construction zone, and provide sign boards as per accepted standards. - 15.
+To inform and train all the contractor personnel on the IRC requirements on construction safety and on road safety. - 16.
+To ensure the availability of first aid facilities.